 If you are looking for an alternative to Microsoft Office, you may not be interested in another version of Microsoft’s Office programs.
 However, with all this talk of cloud-based office suites, it is important to consider Microsoft’s online version of office, known as Microsoft 365.

-Microsoft 365 gives you a browser-based version of Word, Excel, PowerPoint, Outlook, and OneNote.
+Microsoft 365 gives you a browser-based version of Word, Excel, and PowerPoint.
 The subscription also gives you mobile versions of the same apps on Android, iOS, and Windows phones.
-This is all included in the $5 per user per month Microsoft 365 Business Basic subscription includes Word, Excel, PowerPoint as well the cloud services Teams, Exchange, and SharePoint.
+The $5 per user per month Microsoft 365 Business Basic subscription includes Word, Excel, PowerPoint as well the cloud services Teams, Exchange, and SharePoint.
 It also includes 1 TB of OneDrive storage.
-The $12.50 per user per month premium subscription includes the desktop versions you are trying to avoid, as well as other features.
-Bigger businesses may want the full security features included in the $20.00 per user per month Microsoft 365 Business subscription.
+The $12.50 per user per month Business Standard subscription includes the desktop versions you are trying to avoid, as well as Outlook and Excel apps.
+Bigger businesses may want the full security features included in the $22 per user per month Microsoft 365 Business Premium subscription.